orb-lang/espalier/doc/md/grammar.md

 More importantly, if we counted up, we'd be tracking `````#t`````, a moving target.
 Counting to 1 neatly prevents this.

+   -  [ ] #Todo :Faster:

+     -  This algorithm, as we discussed, goes quadratic toward the left side.
+        The correct way to go is if we see any drop, flip a dirty bit, and compact upward.

+     -  More to the point, the mere inclusion of this much `````s:````` slows the algorithm to an utter crawl.
+The concatenations happen anyway, to pass the string into the status module.

+        This is probably 10x the cost in real work.

+        Why am I doing it in such a dumb way?
+This is a literate programming environment, and I'm building a language with templates and macros and other useful access to state at compile time.

+        That's two ways to remove the verbosity and other printfs when they aren't wanted.
+Better to simulate the correct behavior until I can provide it.

 ```lua
    for i = #t, 1, -1 do
       local cap = t[i]